dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 !!! tip "Running DOS programs"

-    To run executable files (files with the `.EXE`, `.COM` or `.BAT` file extension) it's enough to type in the filename only, without the extension.
+    To run executable files (files with the `.EXE`, `.COM` or `.BAT` file extension), it's enough to type in the filename only without the extension.
 So you could have started the game with the `prince` command as well.